Performance – Classical Music, Edsberg

 If you choose to immerse yourself in solo play or orchestral play at Edsberg, you become part of KMH's long tradition of music education with emphasis on chamber music at Edsberg Castle.

-Please note that a good knowledge of the Swedish language is a general entry requirement for first-cycle studies at KMH, but exemptions for this programme can be made.
+Please note that a strong proficiency in the Swedish language is a general entry requirement for first-cycle studies, but exemptions for this programme can be made.

 Programme Content